xinwenfu/VChat_TRUN/README.md

          * ```-lws2_32 ./libessfunc.a```: Link the executable against the import library "libessfunc.a", enabling it to use the DLL "essfunc.dll".

 ## Exploit Process
 The following sections cover the process that should (Or may) be followed when performing this exploitation on the VChat application.
-It should be noted that the [**Dynamic Analysis**](#dynamic-analysis) section makes certain assumptions such as having access to the application binary that may not be realistic in cases where you are exploiting remote servers; however, the enumeration and exploitation of generic Windows, and Linux servers to get the binary from a remote server falls outside of the scope of this document.
+It should be noted that the [**Dynamic Analysis**](#dynamic-analysis) section makes certain assumptions, such as having access to the application binary that may not be realistic in cases where you are exploiting remote servers; however, the enumeration and exploitation of generic Windows, and Linux servers to get the binary from a remote server falls outside of the scope of this document.

 ### Information Collecting
 We want to understand the VChat program and how it works in order to effectively exploit it.
 Before diving into the specific of how VChat behaves the most important information for us is the IP address of the Windows VM that runs VChat and the port number that VChat runs on.

 1. **Windows** Launch the VChat application.
-	* Click on the VChat Icon in File Explorer when it is in the same directory as the essfunc dll.
+	* Click on the VChat Icon in File Explorer when it is in the same directory as the essfunc DLL.
 	* You can also use the simple [VChatGUI](https://github.com/daintyjet/VChatGUI) program to launch the executable.
 2. (Optional) **Linux**: Run NMap.
 	```sh